 Plants, animals, and microbes have been used by humans for nutrition and development of products for consumption.
 Biotechnology is the application that uses living processes and biological systems and their derivatives to obtain and produce the products to increase the quality of human life.
-The ultimate goal of this field is to improve the product yield from living organism either by employing principles of bio-engineering/bio-process technology or by genetically modifying the organisms.
-For example, production of bread or other bakery items from wheat flour after adding yeast as fermenting organism.
+The ultimate goal of this field is to improve the product yield from living organisms either by employing principles of bio-engineering/bioprocess technology or by genetically modifying the organisms.
+One example is the production of bread or other bakery items from wheat flour after adding yeast as fermenting organisms.

 Table of Contents

 List of Applications of Big Data In Biotechnology

 Biotechnology Could Largely Benefit By the Use of Big Data.
 Here are various applications of Big Data in the field of biotechnology.